 Kenya is one of the most popular expat destinations in Africa.
-Many of those who relocate to Kenya do so with children and for these expats, finding a good school is a priority.
-However, expats living in Kenya will find their options are limited when it comes to schools for their children.
+Many of those who relocate to Kenya are parents, for whom finding a good school is a priority.
+Nairobi has a good selection of private and international schooling options, though school fees can be prohibitively expensive.

 International schools in Nairobi

 Nairobi is a big city with a wide variety of international schools that serve a large and diverse expat population.
 Due to the wide range of options, expat parents should do their research before deciding on a school.